 More specifically, I am interested in (instructional) information organization, information scaffolding, and specific modes of information presentation – all with the goal of improving student learning.
 One area of learning technology research used to accomplish this goal is intelligent tutors or virtual instructors.
 I believe combining the above concepts with the cognitive processes and activities involved in learning (i.e. reading, writing, speaking, researching, creating, etc.) create and provide ‘learning opportunities.’

 A huge part of my research interests overall, involves how to discover, create, and implement rigorous ‘learning opportunities’ within formal and informal settings (e.g. classroom, neighborhoods, homes), specifically for African-American learners.
 Currently, my focus in this area involves elementary school students and their acquisition of primary and secondary reading skills with the use of technology (e.g. intelligent tutoring systems).
-This will hopefully become the topic of my dissertation.

 2. Human Computer Interaction (HCI)

 The above is a huge component of why I’m interested in Human Computer Interaction.
 Here, I explore how children create, interact with, and use technology to engage in collaborative and individualized learning and self-expression.
 I am also interested in what new technologies can be created to support this interaction and improve learning performance and outcomes.
 In this area, I am currently working with high school students in Washington, DC to explore what’s possible with the creation of mobile applications for android phones.
 This year-long project is called Youth APPLab and is sponsored by the MacArthur Foundation’s Digital Media & Learning Competition.

 3. Culturally Relevant Technology

 Identity representation and cultural relevancy in educational/learning technology are also interests of mine and combine many of the above concepts as well.